Nick Eason: Denver Broncos and Scottish Claymores

-Eason was originally drafted in the 4th round (114th overall) of the 2003 draft by the Denver Broncos.
+Eason was originally drafted in the fourth round (114th overall) of the 2003 NFL draft by the Denver Broncos.
 His first season was ended by an Achilles injury.
 In 2004, he was allocated to NFL Europe and played for the Scottish Claymores.
 On returning, he spent some time on the practice squad before being waived on September 24, 2004.

 Cleveland Browns

 Eason was signed by the Cleveland Browns on 11 November 2004 and played in one game recording two tackles.
 The 2005 season was his first full season with the Browns and he played in 16 games recording 19 tackles and a career high two sacks.
 In 2006, Eason recorded 23 tackles from 13 games.

 Pittsburgh Steelers

 Eason signed with the Pittsburgh Steelers as an unrestricted free agent on April 16, 2007.
 In his first season with the team, he played in all 16 games and recorded 14 tackles.
 In 2008, the Steelers resigned Eason to a 2-year contract.

 Eason was released on October 3, 2009 after the Steelers signed Isaac Redman from their practice squad, then re-signed when Redman was waived on October 5.
 Eason was promoted to the main roster and started in place of the injured defensive end Brett Keisel.
 In week 17, the final game of the regular season, he had 4 tackles (including a critical tackle for a 3-yard loss on Ricky Williams) against the Dolphins.